srr013/TabletTowerDefense/readme.txt

     under an open source license

 Game files(.py):
-    These files are new or have been heavily modified from the legacy code: towerdefense - contains the game's main loop and instantiates basic classes and variables MainFunctions - contains most of the basic functions required by the main loop localclasses - contains the Tower, Enemy, Timer, and Shot classes used in the game
+    These files are new or have been heavily modified from the legacy code.
+If you are reviewing the entire game this list is organized for a top-down review:

+    towerdefense - contains the game's main loop and instantiates basic classes and variables MainFunctions - contains most of the basic functions required by the main loop localclasses - contains the Tower, Enemy, Timer, and Shot classes used in the game